 Each product sells at $80.
 You make $30 profit per unit.
-Total sales is $16,000.
+Total sales is 200 x $80 = $16,000.
 Total profits is 200 x $30 = $6,000.

 Scenario 2 - Bad idea

-Total sales is 100 units x $100 = $10,000.
-Total profit is 100 units x $30 = $3,000.
+Total sales is still 100 units x $100 = $10,000.
+But now total profit is 100 units x $30 = $3,000.

-With this promotion, you now sell 200 units.
-Each product sells at $80.
-You make $10 profit per unit.
+The promotion still drives sales to 200 units.
+Each product still sells at $80.
+But, now you only make $10 profit per unit.
 Total sales is still $16,000.
 But total profit is now only 200 units x $10 = $2,000.

-In the grocery business, this is often called “pantry fill”, so people buying two items at a discount, and then not buying again until they need to.
-This could result in a lot less sales and profit the next month, and an overall net loss, even under Scenario 1 above.
+If those extra unit sales go to existing regular users, who just buy more at the lower price, you’ll find those regular buyers will take longer to buy again.
+This is called “pantry filling”.
+People buying multiple items on discount, and then not buying again until they run out.
+This could lead to less sales and profit in the following months, and an overall net loss, even under Scenario 1 above.